In teams using coding assistants, sharing and reusing prompts that work is often tedious.

 Tips

-The quality of the generated command depends mostly on the level of detail you provide to your coding assistant.
+The quality of the generated command depends mostly on the level of detail you provide.

 When capturing a Command, you can, for example: